academic-resources/odin/js/images.md

 ### ** Intro :**
 >Images and other media are an essential part of providing a good user experience and they are ubiquitous on websites today.
 They are also your biggest, clunkiest set of assets and can ruin your page load times if you're not careful.
-When your site is slow, the easiest way to get it running faster is to optimize your image sizes and filetypes.** There is also a big difference between each of the image filetypes, so pay attention to the use cases for each.
-Remember, the trade-offs are usually image size vs quality (though sometimes you want animation or clear backgrounds too), so figure out the differences between `gif` and `jpg` and `bmp` and `png` and `svg`.** ## Topics:** * What are common attributes of image tags?
+When your site is slow, the easiest way to get it running faster is to optimize your image sizes and filetypes :**

+There is also a big difference between each of the image filetypes, so pay attention to the use cases for each.
+Remember, the trade-offs are usually image size vs quality (though sometimes you want animation or clear backgrounds too), so figure out the differences between `gif` and `jpg` and `bmp` and `png` and `svg` :**

+## Topics:** * What are common attributes of image tags?
 * How do you load a smaller version of an image?
 * How do you get an image to fill up an element?
 * How do you save load times by using appropriately sized images?